hooshyar/Flutter-Wordpress-Client/README.md

 open config.dart and change <code>"https://client.kurd.app"</code> to your website address for example if my website is wordpress.com i will change it to this : <code>"http://www.wordpress.com"</code>
 Do not add any additional characters like "/".

-to your wordpress website address
+to your WordPress website address

 run app on a simulator
 <code>flutter run</code>